sileshn/AlpineWSL2/README.md

 ## Features and important information
 * Increase virtual disk size from the default 256GB
 * Create a new user and set the user as default
+* AlpineWSL2 is based on "edge". the current development tree of Alpine Linux.
+It is thus a rolling release.
 * AlpineWSL2 includes a wsl.conf file which only has section headers.
 Users can use this to configure the distro to their liking.
 You can read more about wsl.conf and its configuration settings [here](https://docs.microsoft.com/en-us/windows/wsl/wsl-config).

 ## Requirements